Ukrainian truckers load up with donated supplies before going back to fight

-Pashkiuskiy lives in Zhitomir, a city 90 miles west of Kyiv, and he last saw his family the day before war broke out.
+Pashkiuskiy lives in Zhytomyr, a city 90 miles west of Kyiv, and he last saw his family the day before war broke out.
 He was driving a route in northern Germany when Russian troops invaded his country.

 The Ukrainian government says more than 66,000 nationals have since returned from abroad, galvanized by the call of President Volodymyr Zelensky for citizens to join the fight.